allenleetc/duotrax-fixerrors/README.md

 ### Usage/Workflows ###

-There are two main workflows supported to find and correct swapped fly identities in the tracking.
+This prototype supports two main workflows to find and correct swapped fly identities in the tracking.

 **Workflow 1: Browsing Suspicious Sequences, Fixerrors-style**